 When Flex Seal Tape dries, it will stay in place for a long without any move.

 And because its adhesive is very strong, you would need an adhesive remover to get rid of the tape if you require to at any point of time in the future.

 Flex Seal has their brand of adhesive remover (The Flex-Seal Adhesive Remover) – a specialized product designed to work with Flex Tape.

-The remover comes in spray form for easy application and works on other tape types.
-So you can be sure it’ll do the job when it comes to removing the tape.
+The remover comes in spray form for easy application and works on other tape types as well.
+So you can be sure it’ll help in your job when it comes to removing any kind of adhesive tape.

 The bottom line

-Therefore, if Flex Tape is your only option, you should still plan to get the damages adequately repaired or replaced as soon as possible.
+Therefore, if Flex Tape is your only option and you have used it in an emergency, you should plan to get the damages adequately repaired or replaced as soon as possible.

 Jack Luis is a semi-retired painter who loved painting his clients’ ideas on their walls.